nick995/SnakeGame/README.md

 This is the first version of the program that implements a Controller and View of the snake game.
 This program allows you to play 'simple snake game' through MAUI application.

+## Playing

+For playing game, please set Server and SnakeClient as Startup Project.

 ## Features

 - We added the cute eyes on the snake